jgazcagtz/amigoperro/README.md

 - Start and end walks with real-time tracking
 - Complete walk history and earnings

-### 👨‍💼 **Administrator**
-- Master access to all platform data
-- View user statistics and active walks
-- Generate reports and manage the platform
-- Monitor walk progress in real-time

 ## Key Features

 ### 🔒 **Security**